 John Penn II, Senior Solutions Architect for Law Enforcement Technologies at Adobe Systems Incorporated in San Jose, California, has spent nearly four decades writing software.
 Most recently, he spent eleven years working at Adobe as a Senior Computer Scientist on Photoshop.
 But after attending the first Silicon Valley Internet Crimes Against Children (ICAC) Conference, John was so profoundly affected by what he heard that he moved into what has become the most challenging, rewarding chapter of his career: Victim Identification and Digital Media Analysis for law enforcement.
 Focusing on the role software can play in the prevention and investigation of internet crimes against children as well as crimes involving digital media, John has helped develop advanced victim identification tools and techniques and train police officers and federal agents on their implementation.
 His overarching mission now is to foster better communication between law enforcement and the software industry, and promote a better understanding of the challenges faced by both.
 He continues to develop new technologies, techniques and training to help law enforcement with high tech challenges.

-Julie Inman-Grant is the eSafety Commissioner and responsible for promoting online safety for all Australians.
+Julie Inman Grant is the eSafety Commissioner.
 She commenced this five year appointment in January 2017.
 Julie has extensive experience in the non-profit and government sectors, and spent two decades working in senior public policy and safety roles in the tech industry at Microsoft, Twitter, and most recently Adobe.
 Julie’s career began in Washington DC, working in the US Congress and the non-profit sector before taking on a role at Microsoft.
 Julie’s experience at Microsoft spanned 17 years, serving as one of the company’s first and longest-standing government relations professionals, ultimately in the role of Global Safety Director for safety policy and outreach.
 At Twitter, Julie headed up Public Policy for Australia and South East Asia, managing a range of public policy issues, including online safety and countering violent extremism.
 Julie also built Twitter’s ‘Rules and Tools’ for safety, and conceptualised and piloted #PositionofStrength, which now serves as Twitter’s global female safety and empowerment program.
 Most recently, Julie served as Director of Government Relations Asia Pacific at Adobe, where she worked with governments across the region on issues such as innovation and digital transformation, creativity and STEM skills development and cybersecurity.

-YTVC 2018 - August 27 - 29, Copyright © 2018
+YTVC 2019 - August 26 - 28, Copyright © 2018